mrbillm63/Cyber-Security-Week-14-HW/README.md

 ```

 21. What is the response status code?
--      200
+       * 200

 22. What web server is handling this HTTP response?
--      Apache webserver
+       * Apache webserver

 23. Does this response have a user session associated to it?
--      Yes SessionID=5
+       * Yes SessionID=5

 24. What kind of content is likely to be in the [page content] response body?
--
+       * Detail of the page configuration

 25. If your class covered security headers, what security request headers have been included?
+       * Strict-Transport-Security:  max-age=31536000; includeSubDomains
 #### Monoliths and Microservices

 Answer the following questions about monoliths and microservices:

 26. What are the individual components of microservices called?
--      Services
+       * Services

 27. What is a service that writes to a database and communicates to other services?
--      APIs
+       * APIs

 28. What type of underlying technology allows for microservices to become scalable and have redundancy?
--      Load Balancer Technology
+       * Load Balancer Technology

 #### Deploying and Testing a Container Set

 Answer the following questions about multi-container deployment:

 29. What tool can be used to deploy multiple containers at once?
--      Docker
+       * Docker

 30. What kind of file format is required for us to deploy a container set?
--      .yml Yaml format
+       * .yml Yaml format
 #### Databases

 31. Which type of SQL query would we use to see all of the information within a table called `customers`?
--      SELECT column_name
+       * SELECT column_name
--      FROM customers;
+         FROM customers;

 32. Which type of SQL query would we use to enter new data into a table?
 (You don't need a full query, just the first part of the statement.)
--      INSERT INTO table_name (column_1, column_2, column_3)
+       * INSERT INTO table_name (column_1, column_2, column_3)
--      VALUES (value_1, 'value_2', value_3);
+         VALUES (value_1, 'value_2', value_3);

 33. Why would we never run `DELETE FROM <table-name>;` by itself?
--      It will delete the entire table there is no select statement.
+       * It will delete the entire table there is no select statement.

 ---